Twilio

 With the Twilio integration, you can:

-• SMS Conversations: Let customers text your phone number and get instant AI-powered responses
+- SMS Conversations: Let customers text your phone number and get AI-powered responses

-• Automated Responses: Provide 24/7 support through text messaging without manual intervention
+- Automated Responses: Provide 24/7 support through text and phone conversations without manual intervention

 How It Works

-When someone sends a message to your Twilio phone number, Twilio forwards that message to ChatBotKit through a webhook.
-Your AI bot processes the message, generates an appropriate response using its knowledge and configuration, and sends the reply back through Twilio to the user's phone.
-All of this happens in seconds, creating a seamless conversational experience.
+When someone sends a message or calls your Twilio phone number, Twilio forwards that interaction to ChatBotKit through a webhook.
+Your AI bot processes the message or transcribed speech, generates an appropriate response using its knowledge and configuration, and sends the reply back through Twilio as either text or spoken TwiML.

 The integration maintains conversation context, so your bot remembers previous messages within a session.
 This allows for natural, coherent conversations where the bot can reference earlier parts of the discussion, just like it would in a web chat.